NajeebFarhan/3rd-Semester-Class-Notes/Computer Architecture/main notes/Instruction format.md

 ---

 # Instruction format
-In computer organization, **instruction formats** refer to the way instruction s are encoded and representing machine language.
+In computer organization, **instruction formats** refer to the way instructions are encoded and representing machine language.

 There are several types of instruction format including:
 - **3 Address instruction**